+A 11 41

 Application : Applied

+Explanation on The Company gives 29 days' notice to its shareholders for ACMs

-Explanation on application of the practice ••• The Company gives 28 days' notice to its shareholders for AGMs.
+Explanation on The Company gives 28 days' notice to its shareholders for AGMs.

+application of the

+practice

+•

-Explanation for departure •••
+Explanation for

+departure

+•

-Large companies are req to complete the columns red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are regu ired to complete the columns below.
+Non-large companies are encouraged

+to complete the columns below.

-Measure •
+Measure :

+T'

 Timeframe